 Try Common Study Methods

-Sometimes, the tried and true methods of studying can be a good place to start when trying to discover how you learn best.
+Sometimes, the common and reliable methods of studying can be a good place to begin when trying to discover how you learn best.
 Many CHES® and MCHES® candidates have reported positive outcomes through:

 - Joining in-person or virtual study groups